mishurov/fluid/README.md

 Fluid simulation using OpenGL vertex and fragment shaders.

-GLView and asset managements are based and use utils from this document: https://software.intel.com/en-us/articles/setting-up-native-opengl-es-on-android-platforms
+GLView and asset managements are based on and use utils from this document: https://software.intel.com/en-us/articles/setting-up-native-opengl-es-on-android-platforms

 Engine for fluids is ported from js to cpp from this project: